 Statistical analysis

-In this study, We used COVID-19 data at two different stage of time.
-We gathered all data from 1st week (January) to before peak week of CFR and apply in our first model.
-We consider, peak week by the date when CFR is high in overall period.
-We find this date in 17 epidemiological weeks.
-After that date, we count all case, deaths and CFR newly and gathered data from 18 weeks to 26 weeks then apply to our second model.
-In addition, we also apply our third model with overall data (from January to July).
-We partition our data to check out the variation and associated factor that contribute on COVID-19 CFR.
-As the outcome variable (CFR) was in the interval of (0,1), we used beta regression models to investigate the association between possible explanatory variables and the CFR.
-Beta regression models are used in situations where the variable of interest is continuous and restricted to the interval (0, 1) and is related to other variables through a regression structure27.
+The peak of mortality reached peak at 17th epidemiological week (22-28 April 2020) and then started to platued.
+We collected the the COVID-19 data from 1st January up until August 10th, 2020.
+We then divided the dataset into two half one until it reach peak (until 17th Week) and another with 18th week till 10th Ausgust (XXth week.).
+We ran our model separately for each dataset.
+Finally, we also ran our model for overall dataset (January 1st – August 10th). .

+As the outcome variable (CFR) was in interval of 0 or 1, we used beta regression models to investigate the association between possible explanatory variables and the CFR 27

-For the beta regression, we reported incidence rate ratios (IRRs) adjusted for population density (per square kilometre), the median age of the total population, global health security index, gross domestic product (per million), and worldwide governance indicators, with 95% confidence intervals (CIs).
-We also adjusted the stage of the epidemic in each country by including a variable of interval (in days) between detection of first COVID-19 case in the country and last date of data collection, 30th June 2020.
+For the beta regression, we reported incidence rate ratios (IRRs) adjusted for population density (per square kilometre), the median age of the total population, total test per thousand, global health security index, gross domestic product (per million), and worldwide governance indicators, with 95% confidence intervals (CIs).
+We also adjusted the stage of the epidemic in each country by including a variable of interval (in days) between detection of first COVID-19 case in the country and last date of data collection, 10th August 2020.
 All analyses were done using the R (statistical package).

-This study also conducted weekly trend comparison of different CFRs: the regional CFRs of WHO regions and EU with world CFR.
+This study also conducted weekly cumulative trend comparison of different CFRs: the regional CFRs of WHO regions and EU with world CFR.
 WHO Member States are grouped into 6 WHO regions: African Region (AFRO), Region of the Americas (PAHO), South-East Asia Region (SEARO), European Region (EURO), Eastern Mediterranean Region (EMRO), and Western Pacific Region (WPRO), indicating the early spread of the virus in WPRO before others.
 The EU countries consists with Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 Results

-The basic COVID-19 characteristics of the 206 countries are presented in Table 1.
-The mean (SD) total COVID-19 cases, total deaths and CFR was 13770.5 (71024.8), 999.0 (5003.2), and 3.98 (4.26), respectively, before the CFR became as peak point (before 17 weeks).
-After peak point, when CFR decline (after 17 weeks), the mean (SD) total COVID-19 cases, total deaths, and CFR was 36068.0 (159063.8), 1453.6 (6863.8) and 4.3 (8.4), respectively.
-However, though the CFR declined after 17 epidemiological weeks the mean CFR still high.

-A total of 10.25 million cumulative confirmed cases and 505,322 deaths had been documented globally as of June 30th, 2020.
-Yemen (26.95%), France (18.15%), Belgium (15.84%), Italy (14.45%), and Hungary (14.11%) had the most CFR due to COVID-19.
-The distribution of CFR is presented in Fig. 1.
-Distribution of highest CFR by the first 20 countries on June 30, 2020, is presented in Fig. S2.
+A total of 19.87 million cumulative confirmed cases and 731,706 deaths had been documented globally as of August 10th, 2020.
+Yemen (28.55%), France (15.32%), United Kingdom (14.98), Italy (14.05%) and Belgium (13.17%) had the most CFR due to COVID-19 (Fig. 1).
+The overall mean weekly CFR of COVID-19 is 2.9% and during the peak week the CFR was 3.98%.
+The top-20 countries for CFR up until August 10, 2020, is presented in Fig. S2.